Original Sin (comics): Main plot

 Sam Alexander, while training with Uatu the Watcher at his moon base, stumbles across Uatu's weapons storage.
 Sam asks about it and Uatu tells him the origin story of the Watchers.
 Sam learns that Uatu's father was the Watcher who originally gave nuclear technology to the Prosilicans, with Uatu's search of parallel universes being motivated by the desire to find the one world where his father's act of charity was proved to be the right thing to do.
-Uatu reveals that his father, Jesse Alexander, is alive.
+Uatu reveals that Sam's missing father, Jesse Alexander, is alive.

 Later on the Moon, Uatu realizes something big is going to happen to him.
 Though scared, he confronts his soon-to-be-killer and tells him "I see you."
 With that, his base explodes.
 On Earth, Captain America, Wolverine, Black Widow, and Nick Fury are contacted by a panicked Thor.
 The group journeys to the Moon, where they discover Uatu dead, killed by gunshots to the head, his eyes missing.
 They deduce that the killer was a professional, and that Uatu's equipment was stolen.

 Fury warns that given the few people who knew of Uatu's existence and had the ability to murder him, his killer could be one of their allies, but Captain America insists on discovering the truth.
 In Wakanda, a shadowy source whose face is not revealed gives Black Panther various possible leads.
 The source tells Panther that while the trail goes in different directions, they all lead back to one: the unseen "original sin".
 Three teams are formed to investigate the leads: Emma Frost, Scott Lang and Black Panther go to the center of the Earth; Moon Knight, Winter Soldier, and Gamora head into deep space; and Doctor Strange and Punisher travel to another dimension.
 On the Moon, Black Widow removes fragments from Uatu's skull that Captain America believes may be bullet fragments.
 He and Fury are alerted to a battle between a Mindless One and the Thing in New York.
 Spider-Man arrives and observes that the creature has telepathic abilities, which the Mindless Ones typically do not have.
 The Mindless One screams in agony over the things he has seen and done, and kills himself with the Ultimate Nullifier.
 When Fury and the Avengers arrive, Fury declares the battle zone a crime scene and assumes authority over it.
 Elsewhere, Orb and Exterminatrix realize that they and the other Mindless Ones are evolving.
 Orb wants to know what is inside one of Uatu's eyes, which they have in their possession.